Egg, Flour, and Onion Soup

 10. Step 10:

-Take a small saucepan, no more than two and a half liters and pour vegetable oil on the bottom.
-We put it on the fire and pour flour into the heated oil.
-It should be fried until light brown.
-Cut the onion as finely as we can and add it to the flour, mix and pour hot water.
-Salt, add lemon juice, literally one tablespoon and bay leaf.
-Pour the eggs into the boiling soup, trying not to break its integrity, for this we carefully break the eggshell with a knife and immediately lower the contents of the egg into the soup.
-We do it quickly, but try not to get burned by splashes.
+• Take a small saucepan — no bigger than 2.5 liters — and pour vegetable oil into the bottom.
+Set it over the heat and add the flour to the hot oil; fry it until light brown.
+Chop the onion as finely as you can, add it to the flour, stir, and pour in hot water.
+Add salt, lemon juice — literally one tablespoon — and a bay leaf.
+Slip the eggs into the boiling soup one at a time, trying to keep each one intact: carefully crack the shell with a knife and immediately lower the egg's contents into the soup.
+Do it quickly, but be careful not to get splashed and burned.
+Cook the eggs until fully done, about 10 minutes.
+This soup is great for kids, and grown-ups won't turn it down either.

 Caloric content of the products possible in the composition of the dish